 Founded in February 2002 by Richard Paradise, the Martha’s Vineyard Film Society, Inc. is a member-funded 501 (c)(3) non-profit arts organization dedicated to screening the best in independent films, movie classics, documentaries, and world cinema for diverse audiences of all ages throughout the calendar year.

-In 2012 the Film Society established the Martha’s Vineyard Film Center at the Tisbury Marketplace (Vineyard Haven), consisting of the Marilyn Meyerhoff Theatre, a 177 stadium seat digital cinema and stage, educational and workshop room, and offices to carry out its mission.
+In September of 2012, the Film Society completed construction of the Martha’s Vineyard Film Center at the Tisbury Marketplace (Vineyard Haven).
+The Film Center consists of the Marilyn Meyerhoff Theatre–a 177 stadium seat digital cinema and stage–The Gretchen V. Feldman Artspace, and offices to carry out its mission.

-Although offering an enriched film program is the primary reason we exist, the Film Society also presents film-related speakers, educational programs, and special events to enhance this main mission and increase the public’s appreciation of fine cinema in all its forms.
-The film society produces the annual Filmusic Festival in June, Documentary Week in August, and the Martha’s Vineyard International Film Festival in September.
+The Film Society also presents film-related speakers, educational programs, and special events to enhance this main mission all while increasing the public’s appreciation of fine cinema in all of its forms.
+Finally, the Film Society conducts five festivals annually: SPECTRUM (LGBTQ+S) in April, Nature as Inspiration in May, FILMUSIC in June, Documentary Week in August, and the Martha’s Vineyard International Film Festival in September.